 In 2010, Dr. Li joined the Partners AIDS Research Center and has published in high-impact journals such as JAMA, AIDS, the Journal of Infectious Diseases, Clinical Infectious Diseases, and Antimicrobial Agents and Chemotherapy.
 He has served as a member of the AIDS Clinical Trials Group (ACTG) HIV Reservoirs and Viral Eradication Transformative Science group, as well as Protocol Virologist and Co-Chair for various ACTG studies, including the A5308 trial of antiretroviral treatment for HIV Controllers and the A5345/A5347s study of biomarker predictors of HIV rebound timing during an intensively monitored antiretroviral pause.
 In the spring of 2014, Dr. Li was awarded the John Carey Young Investigator Award by the ACTG.

-Dr. Li is the director of the Harvard Virology Specialty Laboratory of the ACTG and the associate director of the Harvard University Center for AIDS Research Clinical Core.
-He is the associate editor for the Infectious Disease Society of America journal Open Forum Infectious Diseases and a member of the Editorial Advisory Board for the Journal of Infectious Diseases.
-Dr. Li has also served as an ad hoc reviewer for many journals, including the Annals of Internal Medicine, Clinical Infectious Diseases, Journal of Antimicrobial Chemotherapy, and the Journal of Virology.
-He is also a contributor to Journal Watch AIDS Clinical Care.
+Dr. Li is the Director of the Harvard Virology Specialty Laboratory of the ACTG and the Director of the Harvard University Center for AIDS Research Clinical Core.
+He is also the Deputy Editor for the Infectious Disease Society of America journal Open Forum Infectious Diseases and a member of the Editorial Advisory Board for the Journal of Infectious Diseases.
+Dr. Li has also served as an ad hoc reviewer for many journals, including the New England Journal of Medicine, Annals of Internal Medicine, Clinical Infectious Diseases, and PLoS Pathogens.

 During the course of his career, Dr. Li has trained many medical students, residents, and fellows in clinical settings, as well as students and post-doctoral fellows in the laboratory.
 Dr. Li has taught courses at Harvard Medical School to 1st year medical and MD/PhD students.
 Dr. Li regularly gives presentations at local, national and international conferences on his studies.
 He is the recipient of the Young Investigator Award at the Conference on Retrovirus and Opportunistic Infections (CROI).